 Did you know that…

-- The Jerónimo Martins Group sends about 85% of all waste produced to recovery?
+- In 2020, the Jerónimo Martins Group sent more than 85% of all waste produced to recovery?

 - Plastics bags used in Pingo Doce and Biedronka are made with 85% post-consumer recycled plastic and are 100% recyclable as well?